Stability Verification of Neural Network Controllers using Mixed-Integer Programming: MILP-Representable Verification Problems

 In order to formalize the verification problem for comparing the approximate control policy $\psi_2(\cdot)$ against the baseline policy $\psi_1(\cdot)$, define $\mathbb{X}$ as the relevant input domain of the control polices.
-For any property to be verified, we can pose the verification problem as the task of certifying the non-negativity of a function $f(\cdot)$ over the input domain $\mathbb{X}$:
+For any property to be verified, we can pose the verification problem as the task of certifying the non-negativity of a function $f(\cdot)$ over the input domain $\mathbb{X}$.

-\begin{proposition} If $\mathbb{X}$ is a polyhedron and if $\psi_1$, $\psi_2$, and $f$ are MILP representable, then the verification problem on the right-hand side of \eqref{eq:veri_ineq} can be posed as the following optimization problem, which is equivalent to an MILP:
+\begin{proposition} If $\mathbb{X}$ is a polyhedron and if $\psi_1$, $\psi_2$, and $f$ are MILP-representable, then the verification problem on the right-hand side of \eqref{eq:veri_ineq} can be posed as the following optimization problem, which is equivalent to an MILP: